 For me, the problem is not that that I talk a lot about death; the problem is that we don’t talk about it enough.

-I want you to know that I am happy, content and satisfied with my life, and thrilled with what lies ahead, both in this life and the next.
-I have had, and have a rich life, full of great experiences and relationships.
+So I would like you to know that I am happy, content and satisfied with my life, and thrilled with what lies ahead, both in this life and the next.
+I have had, and continue to have a rich life, full of great experiences and relationships.
 I am highly blessed and experience great abundance.
 I am able to see magic, mystery and miracles all around me.
 I feel blessed because I have learned to notice beauty: the beautiful sunrise, the scents in the air, the dance of the leaves in the soothing breeze.
 I am grateful for the life I have, and the people I share it with, especially my wife and sons.
-Although I feel that I haven’t finished giving my contribution yet, I already feel that I am leaving the world a little better than I found it, not only through what I have done and will do, but also through everything my sons have done and will do.
+Although I feel that I haven’t finished giving my contribution yet, I already feel that I am leaving the world a little better than I found it, not only through what I have done, but also through everything my sons have done and will do.
 I like who I am.
 I am proud of my accomplishments.
 I have no regrets.

 I invite you to read the excellent book Sunset Stories: Lessons from the Dying for the Living by Paul Veliyathil, and these two blogs: